 That’s why YouTubers usually rely on platforms like Patreon, which retains a bit less from your profits (usually 15%).

-Blogs need plugins to include memberships, and some set up — but you keep 90% (only have to pay a fee for a payment processor).
+Blogs need plugins to include memberships, and some set up — but you keep 90% (you only have to pay a fee for a payment processor).

 🔹 Income Summary: Who Wins?